reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```

 It overrides the default behavior of handling HTTP requests in the asynchronous execution chain.
 It checks if the request contains specific headers (`x-base-number` and `x-req-exec-number`) and if the request path starts with "/api/users/".
 If it meets these conditions, it extracts the values of these headers and parses them into integers.
 Then, it checks if the `reqExecNumber` is a multiple of the `baseNumber`.
-If so, it creates a custom response with status code `HTTP OK (200)` and a reason phrase indicating that it's a multiple of the base number.
+If so, it creates a custom response with the status code `HTTP OK (200)` and a reason phrase indicating that it's a multiple of the base number.
 Otherwise, it proceeds with the execution chain to handle the request normally.
 Finally, it handles any exceptions that occur during the execution process.

 Now let's prepare a client and configure it to use an interceptor: